 Line 2d.
-Compensation or Repayment.
-If the only compensation or repayment relates to amounts the organization reported in Part V of Form 990, or Part IV of Form 990-EZ, check "Yes" and write "See Part V, Form 990," or "See Part IV of Form 990-EZ," on the dotted line to the left of the entry space.
+Compensation or repayment.
+If the only compensation or repayment relates to amounts the organization reported in Part V-A of Form 990, or Part IV of Form 990-EZ, check "Yes" and write "See Part V-A, Form 990," or "See Part IV of Form 990-EZ," on the dotted line to the left of the entry space.

 Line 3a.
-Scholarships, etc. The term "qualify" in line 3a means that organizations or individuals will use the funds the organization provides for charitable purposes described in sections 170(c)(1) and 170(c)(2).
+Scholarships, etc. The term qualify in line 3a means that organizations or individuals will use the funds the organization provides for charitable purposes described in sections 170(c)(1) and 170(c)(2).

-The term "qualify" also means that individual recipients belong to a charitable class and the payments are to aid them.
+The term qualify also means that individual recipients belong to a charitable class and the payments are to aid them.
 Examples include:

-- Helping the aged poor;

-- Training teachers and social workers from underdeveloped countries; and
+- Helping the aged poor; - Training teachers and social workers from underdeveloped countries; and

-- Awarding scholarships to individuals.
+Awarding scholarships to individuals.

 Line 3b.
-Section 403(b) Annuity Plan.
-Indicate whether you have a section 403(b) annuity plan available for your employees.
+Section 403(b) annuity plan.
+Indicate whether the organization has a section 403(b) annuity plan available for its employees.